thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

   total available memory
 - `bandwidth` — Average bandwidth (receive and transmit) for individual network adapters in kbps during the monitoring interval
+- `apt` — Number of APT packages that can upgraded
+  - This assumes a Debian(-derived) distribution; the APT-related metrics are automatically disabled when no `apt`-binary is present
+- `reboot_required` — Reports `1` if a system reboot is required as a result of APT package upgrades

 The metrics are provided as a JSON-object in the `sysmon/[device-name]/state` topic.